johnschimmel/NodeJS-with-ExpressJS-and-MongoDB/README.md

 -------------

-## Mongoose - MongoDB library
+## Mongoose - MongoDB node module

 We will be using Mongoose library to connect to our database.
-Mongoose must be required at the top of your **web.js** file.
+Update your **web.js** file to include Mongoose module and database configuration.

+**web.js**

     var express = require('express');
     var ejs = require('ejs'); //embedded javascript template engine